Dynamic class injection before client rendering.

 The config options are:

-• globalName: the global name used by the module which is used to inject JavaScript into the window
+storageKey: the storage key used to store injected classes in the browser‘s local storage globalName: the global name used by the module which is used to inject JavaScript into the windowfallback: the classes to inject in case no classes are found in local storage example

 To work with Tailwind CSS change your CSS classes to change the value of variables: